verhas/jScriptBasic/site/basic/let.md

 simple assignments of the form:

 ```
-[ LET ] variable = expression
+[ LET ] left_value = expression
 ```

 The keyword `LET` is optional.

-The variable on the left hand side can be a normal variable or an array element.
+The `left_value` can be a

+* variable,

+* an element of an array,

+* a field of an object in case the variable starting the left value contains a Java object.
+In that case the object can be accessed the same way as it would be accessed from Java.

+See also [how to create record values](record.md) in BASIC.